fbpx

 One alternative to a deep reliance on the Spirit’s power is a deep reliance on self.

-The popular myth in our culture that, believing in yourself is all you need to navigate the valleys of your life, can easily slip into the matrix of our beliefs causing us to malfunction concerning God’s purpose for our lives and miss out on the true source of joy and power.
+There is a popular myth in our culture that, believing in yourself is all you need to navigate lifes difficulties.
+This can easily slip into the matrix of our beliefs causing us to malfunction concerning God’s purpose for our lives.
+We can miss out on the true source of joy and power.

 The period of the Judges is one of the lowest points in Israel’s history.
 Everyone was living in a way that seemed right to them (Judges 17:6) but very few of them were following God’s path.